ai4prod/data_versioning_template/Data/Readme.md

 &nbsp;

-This folder contains data versioned using Dvc.
+This folder is a template that you can use as a reference.
+Different task (classification, segmentation ecc..) need data in different format.

-DO NOT ADD THE CONTENT OF THIS FOLDER TO GIT
+Just choose the right one and put your data following the below schema.

-ONLY README IS TRACKED
+DO NOT ADD THE CONTENT OF DATASET FOLDER TO GIT

 &nbsp;